Quick Navigation

 Is the Scapa Flow Museum open?

-It reopened in 2022 after major refurbishment.
-Always check their official website for current opening times and booking information before visiting.
+Yes — the museum reopened in 2022 after a major refurbishment and runs year-round, with longer summer hours.
+Always check the official Scapa Flow Museum website for current opening times and ferry connections before travelling.

 Orkney's military history is a poignant and significant layer of the islands' identity.
-Visiting these sites offers a tangible connection to the global conflicts that shaped the 20th century and left an indelible mark on this unique archipelago.
-Consider basing yourself in Kirkwall accommodation or St Margaret's Hope accommodation for convenient access to many of these historic locations.
+Visiting these sites offers a tangible connection to the global conflicts that shaped the twentieth century and left an indelible mark on this unique archipelago.
+Pair the wartime trail with the older heritage that earned Orkney's Neolithic landscape its UNESCO listing, and a long weekend on the islands becomes a layered, unforgettable journey through five thousand years of human presence on the edge of the North Sea.